creosciant/tambot_test/README.md

 ## Features

 - Mobile-responsive design (tablet & mobile optimized)
-- Dark theme with gold accents
-- Real-time typing indicators
 - Greeting recognition system
 - Dual authentication (modal popup + full page)
-- Logo/image upload functionality
 - University-focused suggestions and responses

-## How to Use

-1. Open `main.html` in a web browser
-2. Click "Sign In" to access authentication
-3. Start chatting with the AI
-4. Use suggestions or type custom messages
-5. Click logo placeholder to upload a custom logo

 ## Theme Colors